 Proposal: a proposal setting out the Bespoke Services to be provided, estimated costs, the timetable and Deliverables.

 Services: the services to be provided by the Supplier as described in the Supplier’s promotional materials, guides or the Proposal and ordered by the Customer, including the Bespoke Services.

-Supplier: International Graduate Insight Group Limited, a company registered in England under number 05368460, whose place of business is at 29 Harley Street, London W1G 9QR.
+Supplier: International Graduate Insight Group Limited, a company registered in England under number 05368460, whose place of business is at Redhill Chambers, 2D High Street, Redhill, Surrey, RH1 1RJ.